 Apply moisturizer right after bathing

-When we bathe with warm water, it opens up the pores and it becomes easy for our skin to absorb the moisture which is why after shower is the best time to apply moisturizer.
+When we bathe with warm water, it opens up the pores and it becomes easy for our skin to absorb the moisture which is why a shower is the best time to apply moisturizer.

 Put some body oil on the top to lock the moisture